sdh07/X-Creation-Prompts/Meta Prompt.md

 /generate_prompt Command:

 Description:
-The `/generate_prompt` command generates a fully structured Master Prompt aligned with the Meta Prompt Workflow, including all sections, unchanged and revised content, formatted for GitHub integration.
+The `/generate_prompt` command generates a fully structured Meta Prompt aligned with the Meta Prompt Workflow, including all sections, unchanged and revised content, formatted for GitHub integration.

 Usage:
 `/generate_prompt`